High 5 Games became the latest online casino content provider to announce it will be ready for Michigan’s mobile gaming launch.

 High 5 Games was founded in 1995 and focused on producing innovative casino content for land-based, mobile, online and social markets.
 Its collection currently spans over 500 casino games, and the company has features its own full casino platform and has a history of providing games to players across the world where it holds licenses and game certifications.

-The projected late November online launch for Michigan’s online casino gaming and mobile sports betting platforms seems less likely as the end of the month nears.
+The projected late November online launch for Michigan’s online casino gaming and Michigan casino apps seems less likely as the end of the month nears.

 On Oct.
 8, the Michigan Gaming Control Board submitted the proposed online gaming rules to the Joint Committee on Administrative Rules (JCAR).
 There is a mandatory 15 session days for the final draft of the rules to be before the JCAR, and once the JCAR approves the rules, the MGCB then has two days to prepare the certificate of adoption before filing it with the Office of the Great Seal.